 What is Phonemic Awareness?

-sounds in different ways.
-This usually occurs within the natural course of a
+Phonemic Awareness (awareness of sound) is the ability to hear and play with the individual sound of language to create new words using those sounds in different ways.
+This usually occurs within the natural course of a child's development.

-sound segment in spoken language that has a meaning.
-For example: -
+A Phoneme is the smallest sound segment in spoken language that has a meaning.
+For example: - A word ”CAT" there are phoneme.

 Why Phonemic Awareness is Important?